Chart Color Schemes

 Batehaven has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of Batehaven is estimated at around 1,805 as of February 2026.
-This reflects a decrease since the 2021 Census, which reported a population of 1,911 people.
-The current resident population estimate by AreaSearch following examination of ABS data release in June 2024 is 1,793, with an additional 27 validated new addresses since the Census date contributing to this figure.
-This equates to a density ratio of 705 persons per square kilometer.
-Population growth was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Batehaven's population is estimated at around 1,805 as of Feb 2026.
+This reflects a decrease of 106 people (5.5%) since the 2021 Census, which reported a population of 1,911 people.
+The change is inferred from the resident population of 1,793 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
+This level of population equates to a density ratio of 705 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate a population increase just below the median of locations outside capital cities, with Batehaven expected to grow by 208 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As future population trends are examined, a population increase just below the median of locations outside of capital cities is expected, with the suburb expected to grow by 200 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.4% in total over the 17 years.

 Frequently Asked Questions - Population